Tyrese Haliburton NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- Allowing 11.3 made three-pointers per game last year, the Cavaliers were second in the NBA in that category.
+- Conceding 41.2 rebounds per contest last year, the Cavaliers were second in the league in that category.

+- The Cavaliers allowed 23 assists per game last season (best in the NBA).

+- On defense, the Cavaliers conceded 11.3 made three-pointers per contest last season, second in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!